 The symptoms of depression can bring about some drastic changes in a depressed person's life, daily routines, and their behaviour.
-Often it is these changes that makes the depression worse and prevents the depressed person from getting better.
+Often these changes can perpetuate the depression and prevent the depressed person from getting better.

-For example, a lack of motivation or a lack of energy can result in a depressed person cutting back on their activities, neglecting their daily tasks and responsibilities, and leaving decision-making to others.
+For example, a lack of motivation or a lack of energy can result in a depressed person cutting back on their activities, neglecting their daily tasks and responsibilities, or leaving decision-making to others.
 Have you noticed these changes in yourself when you are depressed?